-Which interpolator was used at each model grid point
+Which interpolator was used at eac model grid point

-• By using wt_average_4pt instead of average_4pt:
+• By using wt_average_4pt instead of average_4p.

-- Suppose we have a real-time system that: - Uses GFS for initial and boundary conditions - When possible (i.e., if the files are available soon enough) uses soil moisture and soil temperature fields from AGRMET - In our system, it may occasionally happen that the AGRMET files are not ready when we want to start our WRF run - Because system is real-time, we want to proceed using just the GFS land surface fields!
+- Suppose we have a real-time system that: - Uses GFS for initial and boundary conditions - When possible (i.e., if the files are available soon enough) uses soil moisture and soil temperature fields from AGRME - In our system, it may occasionally happen that the AGRMET files are not ready when we want to start or WRF run - Because system is real-time, we want to proceed using just the GFS land surface fields!

-We already know how to run ungrib on multiple sources of data to get and intermediate files, and specify in the &metgrid namelist record to use both sources
+We already know how to run ungrib on multiple source of data to get and intermediate files, and specify fg_name = 'GFS', 'AGRMET', in the &metgrid namelist record to use both sources